Stone Foundation Repair Rebuild

 I owned a house built in the late 1800s in Cincinnati that had a stone foundation.
 The stone foundation was in perfect condition when I purchased the house in 1976.
 It still is today as I know the current owners.
 Most stone or rock is naturally durable and if you install it correctly in a foundation it can be as strong or stronger than a new cast concrete foundation!
 I know that’s hard to believe, but it’s true.

+Yes, you can add more material on top of an existing foundation.
 I’ve got great news for Shannon or you if you’re thinking of purchasing a house with a stone foundation that’s in good shape and not tumbling into the basement or crawlspace.
 You can add more stone, concrete block, or poured concrete to the top of it to give you a perfectly flat and square new foundation.

 The concrete block can be chiseled and cut with ease if a stone or two is a little too high.
 There are gas-powered saws you can use or you can do it the old fashioned way with a hammer and cold chisel.

 How Do You Connect the Concrete Block to the Stone?